Visit the Land of the Bible with Pastor Brian & Peri Zahnd!

 We’ll begin our day at the Garden Tomb and take communion together in a special service.
 The afternoon will be free to explore the city on your own.
 Our hotel is located an easy walk from the Old City.
 Or you might want to visit the Mahane Yehuda Market, or perhaps shop on Ben Yehuda Street, or explore the neighborhood near our hotel.
 In the evening we will have a special farewell dinner.
 Overnight in Jerusalem.

 The tour officially concludes with the farewell dinner on Wednesday night, and now it’s time to make our way back home.
-We will help arrange for transfer to the airport but at your own expense.
+We will help arrange for a transfer to the airport but at your own expense.
 Many people choose to check out of the hotel in the morning, leave their bags at the desk, and enjoy a free day in Jerusalem, departing for the airport in the evening.
 Keep in mind it’s an hour to the airport and airlines request you arrive three hours in advance of your flight, so a flight shortly after midnight would require you to leave for the airport around 8PM.
-Take full advantage of all your time there!
-Most people leave wishing they had more time!
+Take full advantage of all your time there--most people leave wishing they had more time!
 If you want a night or two extra (on either end) that can be arranged through our travel agent.
-We are happy to advise you as you book your flights, if needed.

 We also recommend coming a day or two early if you can.
-Our Tel Aviv hotel is located within easy walking distance of Old Jaffa, the ancient port city where Jonah the prophet set sail to Nineveh and Peter had a vision while on a rooftop!
+Our Tel Aviv hotel is located a few blocks from the beautiful Mediterranean beach and promenade, within walking distance of Old Jaffa, the ancient port city where Jonah the prophet set sail to Nineveh and Peter had a vision while on a rooftop!
 There’s plenty to see and do, you can recover from jetlag, and it’s a safety net for delayed flights!
-(Pastor Brian and Peri were delayed 24 hours in March 22 due to weather in the US–it’s not unusual.)